threefoldtech/0-db/README.md

 Each time the server starts, it loads (basicly replay) the index in memory.
 The index is **always** in memory and only this in-memory index is reached to fetch a key, index files are never read except during startup.

+# Index
+The current index in memory is a really bad and poor implementation, to be improved.

 # Supported redis command
 - `PING`
 - `SET key value`
 - `GET key`
+- `STOP` (used only for debugging, to check memory leaks)

 > Compared to real redis protocol, during a `SET`, the key is returned as response.